BriTFromIT/Project-1---Beyonce-Jeopardy/README.md

 * What you would like to add in version 2

-* animations and more questions
+- animations and more questions
+- wanted to add the daily double